 American soprano Alicia Russell debuts with Toledo Opera and Opera Carolina in the current 2018-19 season

 Soprano Alicia Russell has been singing throughout the United States since 2013, when she made her debut performance in her hometown with the Asheville Symphony Orchestra.
-In the 2018–2019, Ms. Russell is a resident artist with Toledo Opera, where she sings Frasquita in Carmen, Samantha in The Ballad of Baby Doe, and Juliet in an English-language adaptation of Gounod’s Roméo et Juliette, presented in schools.
+In the 2018–2019, Ms. Russell is a resident artist with Toledo Opera, where she sings Frasquita in Carmen, Samantha and Silver Dollar in The Ballad of Baby Doe, and Juliet in an English-language adaptation of Gounod’s Roméo et Juliette, presented in schools.
 She also makes her role and company debut as Frasquita in Carmen with Opera Carolina.
 Her recent performances include Daisy Buchanan in John Harbison’s The Great Gatsby and Charlene in Christopher Weiss’s Service Provider, both during her second season as a young artist at Seagle Music Colony.
 She has also appeared, as Donna Elvira in Don Giovanni, the title role in Savitri, and Elaine in Later the Same Evening with Northwestern University Opera Theater; Rosalinde in Die Fledermaus with Boston University Tanglewood Institute; and Pamina in Die Zauberflöte with Seagle Music Colony and Furman University.